NijigenDevs/QSanguosha-For-Saimoe/README.md

 You can install VC redist or copy the 3 dlls from VC Redist Directory to ~.

 6. Double-click the QSanguosha.exe and have fun!

+## HOW TO START SERVER

+`.\QSanguosha.exe -server [port number] [config string] `

+If port number and config string set, the server will start on those parameters.
+Otherwise, it will start server on config.ini ( or default settings ).

+In order to build a config string, you may check engine.cpp .